birchill/json-equalish/README.md

-A simplified version of deep-equal intended for comparing objects that are being serialized to/from JSON:
+A simplified version of deep-equal intended for comparing objects that are being serialized to/from JSON that:

-a)  Treats undefined as null as different
+1. Treats undefined as null as different
     (since they produce different JSON output)

-b)  Treats a missing property and an undefined property as equal
-    (since they produce the same JSON output)
+2. Treats a missing property and an undefined property as equal (since they produce the same JSON output)

-c)  Only deals with POD for now since that's typically what you serialize and
-    trying to deal other types like deep-equal does can lead to lots of unwanted dependencies.
+3. Only deals with POD for now since that's typically what you serialize and trying to deal other types like deep-equal does can lead to lots of unwanted dependencies.